-What is Obsessive Love Disorder?
+What Is Obsessive Love Disorder?

-Obsessive love disorder can also follow repeated text messages, emails, or phone calls as well as many messages to why there was no immediate response.
-With that one person being on your mind, it can mean that you are willing to close off your friends and family just to devote all of your love and attention to the one you are infatuated with.
+Obsessive love disorder can also manifest as repeated text messages, emails, phone calls, and many messages as to why there was no immediate response.
+With that one person on your mind, it can mean that you’re willing to close off your friends and family to devote all of your love and attention to the one you are infatuated with.

 What Causes Obsessive Love Disorder?